 Instructions

-Preheat the oven to 350 F and line a baking tray with a silicone mat to parchment paper.
+- Preheat the oven to 350 F and line a baking tray with a silicone mat or parchment paper.

 - In a bowl, mix the tamari and maple syrup together, add the cubed tofu and gently toss to coat.
 Then sprinkle on the nutritional yeast and gently toss again.